-Being in a relationship with a narcissist can be an exceptionally mentally, physically, financially, energy-draining experience.
+Being in a relationship with a narcissist can be an exceptionally mentally, physically, financially, and energy-draining experience.

-Yet as we know healthy relationships do have their ups and downs, we know it’s reasonable to disagree and then find a compromise, with the narcissists blame-shifting we are made to feel at fault, with their projection we are made to feel like we are not the ones compromising.
-With the narcissists gaslighting we can not see what is truly happening to us, so it’s even harder to see our own reality especially when there is no physical violence, even those narcissists who do use physical violence, they will twist and turn it around through many manipulation tactics, gaslighting, projection and blame-shifting into making us question ourselves.
+Yet as we know healthy relationships do have their ups and downs, we know it’s reasonable to disagree and then find a compromise, with the narcissists blame-shifting we are made to feel at fault, with The Narcissists Projection.
+We are made to feel like we are not the ones compromising.
+With The Narcissists Gaslighting we can not see what is truly happening to us.
+Hence, it’s even harder to see our own reality especially when there is no physical violence, even those narcissists who do use physical violence, they will twist and turn it around through many manipulation tactics, gaslighting, projection and blame-shifting into making us question ourselves.
 What did I do wrong?
 How could I have handled the situation better?
-With the silent treatment often making us look to ourselves for answers to sort the situation out quickly and stop feeling the way we do.
-Whilst they simply appear just not to care, then when we pled, beg, apologise and make up to them however we can, they suddenly care again, Then with their pity plays and us trying harder and harder to help them, making excuses up for them, forgiving them for things we never thought we’d forgive people for or even let others treat us that way.
+With The Narcissists Silent Treatment.
+Often making us look to ourselves for answers to sort the situation out quickly and stop feeling the way we do.
+While they simply appear just not to care, then when we pled, beg, apologise and make up to them however we can, they suddenly care again, Then with their pity plays we try harder and harder to help them, making excuses up for them, forgiving them for things we never thought we’d forgive people for or even let others treat us that way.

 Why do we do this?

 The narcissist’s manipulation works exceptionally well, even with the most intelligent and strong people.
 They carefully learn all about us, all our likes and dislikes, all our hopes and dreams, then they mirror them and shower us with them.
 Leading us into believing we’ve met the one.
 After this, they slowly and carefully take us down; this is because of their own deeply hidden insecurities.
-Then they make it our fault, and when we conform to their demands, they will then shower us with affection again, reinforcing in our minds it was something we did wrong.
-When all along it was never us, we just have a kind caring heart, understanding people make mistakes and want to help people, we know disagreements happen between people, yet with a narcissist, it’s incredibly cruel intimidating and threatening, often believing we are to blame as well as being isolated from friends and family so only have the narcissist to turn to for a reality check, before understanding the actual reality of the situation, most of us are too scared to speak out, in case others don’t believe what we say, things we might have said or did whilst under the narcissists spell, finding it hard to understand within ourselves what’s truly happening.
-Then if we do make it out the narcissists smear campaigns, taking our homes, out lively hoods, threats using their own children against us, using the courts to control further and punish us it’s hard.
-Often they come for the hoover to suck us back in and through fear of abandonment, just wanting the situation to end, fear of what they might do, our forgiving nature we go back, for the whole cycle to start again.
+Then they make it our fault, and when we conform to their demands, they will then shower us with affection again, reinforcing in our minds, when they treat us wrong it was something we did wrong.
+When all along it was never us, we just have a kind and caring heart, understanding people make mistakes and want to help people, we know disagreements happen between people.
+Yet, with a narcissist, it’s incredibly cruel intimidating and threatening, often believing we are to blame as well as being isolated from friends and family so only have the narcissist to turn to for a reality check, before understanding the actual reality of the situation, most of us are too scared to speak out, in case others don’t believe what we say, things we might have said or done while under the narcissists spell, finding it hard to understand within ourselves what’s truly happening.
+Then when we do make it out The Narcissist And Their Smear Campaign Against You, comes out in full force, taking our homes, our lively hoods, threats using their own children against us, using the Courts to control further and punish us it’s hard.
+Often they come for the hoover Hoover to suck us back in and through fear of abandonment, just wanting the situation to end, fear of what they might do, our forgiving nature we go back, for the whole cycle to start again.

 Most of us are guilty in the heat of the moment, of saying hurtful things to others, most relationships have ups and downs when people disagree with those they care about, yet because we do care, we don’t want to break up, we want to compromise and work it out.
 This is called object consistency.
 Even when healthy people not on the disorder do split up, although they know they can not be together, they still have a connection to caring for each other.

-Most people can move past the little things, often those who’ve been with a narcissist can move past big things, yet those with a narcissistic personality disorder, the negative feelings they have towards that person at that moment is all they will focus on those negative feelings only.
+Most people can move past the little things, often those who’ve been with a narcissist can move past big things, yet those with the narcissist personality disorder, the negative feelings they have towards that person at that moment is all they will focus on those negative feelings only.